A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: MultiModality Evaluation

-Despite not being trained on any vision-specific content moderation dataset, GGuard exhibited competitive performance compared to existing visual moderation baselines, as shown in Table \ref{tab:MMresults}.
+Despite not being trained on any vision-specific content moderation dataset, GGuard exhibited competitive performance compared to existing visual moderation baselines, as shown in Figure \ref{fig:mm_moderation_radar}.
 These initial results suggest the potential of text-first moderation systems to generalize across modalities when combined with robust vision-language models.
-However, a rigorous evaluation of multimodal moderation requires a unified, representative dataset and a comprehensive training–evaluation pipeline to address their robustness to harmful and jailbreak prompts while maintaining a safe distance to censorship.
+However, a rigorous evaluation of multimodal moderation requires a unified, representative dataset and a comprehensive training–evaluation pipeline to assess robustness to harmful and jailbreak prompts while maintaining a safe distance from censorship.

 While these preliminary multimodal results are promising, they also highlight gaps in our current evaluation strategy.
-In particular, the absence of a large-scale, diverse, and unified benchmark for multimodal harmful content limits our ability to fully characterize GGuard's capabilities across input modalities.
-This observation naturally leads to a broader discussion of the present study's limitations.
+In particular, the lack of a large-scale, diverse, and unified benchmark for multimodal harmful content limits our ability to fully characterize GGuard's capabilities across input modalities.
+This observation naturally leads to a broader discussion of the limitations of the present study.